EMSF Program Fees, Sponsorship & Student Loans

 - Class day meals & refreshments during breaks

 - Administrative support from the program office as a one-stop point of contact for students in the program.

-Program fees for the fall 2016 entering classes are as follows:
+Program fees for the fall 2017 entering cohort will be announced soon.

 PLEASE NOTE: Tuition and fees are subject to change without prior notice by The City University of New York Board of Trustees.

 Executive students may consider financing their education using one or more of the following: